 5. DO be self-aware / DON’T ignore reactions

-Self-aware is defined as “aware of oneself, including one’s traits, feelings, and behaviors.”
-Having the ability to understand how your overall image and behavior is perceived provides an opportunity to change the dynamic and outcome of a meeting or situation.
-It’s important to be able to read your “audience” and know whether or not you need to shift the direction.
+Self-awareness is defined as “aware of oneself, including one’s traits, feelings, and behaviors.”
+Understanding how your overall image and behavior are perceived provides an opportunity to change the dynamic and outcome of a meeting or situation.
+It’s important to be able to read your “audience” and know whether or not you need to shift the direction

 Leave a Reply